Create Internal Elevations with Dynamo

 Computational logic

-The graph filters out everything selected (input #1), which isn’t a room.
-Rooms are further filtered to ensure only placed and bounded rooms are used.
-Rooms where the boundary cannot be calculated due to self-intersecting boundaries or unbounded rooms are excluded and returned separately.
+Rooms are filtered to ensure only placed and bounded rooms are used.
+Rooms where the boundary cannot be calculated due to self-intersecting boundaries or unbounded rooms, are excluded and returned separately.
 The finished face of the room’s boundary is then calculated, and its orientation is evaluated.

 If the room contains orthogonal walls (0, 90, 180 or 270 degrees), an elevation marker is placed at the room’s centre point, and the corresponding view indexes are enabled.
-If the room contains non-orthogonal walls, individual elevation markers are placed perpendicular to the wall’s centre point and offset based input #3.
+The view’s crop region is then updated based on inputs #5-8.

 Conclusion